Lithuania & Latvia: Vilnius to Riga

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-Start off your first day in Vilnius right by having a Country Walkers representative greet you at the airport.
-A complimentary car service will whisk you to your centrally located hotel.
-From here, you are perfectly positioned to explore this charming city at your leisure.
+Start your stay in Vilnius with a warm welcome from a Country Walkers representative at the airport.
+A complimentary car service will transport you to your centrally located hotel, placing you in the heart of this captivating city and perfectly positioned to begin your own explorations.

-After an included breakfast, meet your Country Walkers guides—one Latvian and one Lithuanian—at 9:00 a.m. in the hotel lobby for a brief tour orientation.
+After an included breakfast, meet your Country Walkers leaders—one Latvian and one Lithuanian—at 8:45 a.m. in the hotel lobby for a brief orientation.
+Please be dressed for walking—comfortable, weather-appropriate attire, sturdy footwear, and a daypack (to carry essentials such as rain gear and a water bottle) are required.

-You begin your Baltic adventure with a 45-minute drive to the Varnikai Cognitive Walking Way, where serene nature trails thread their way through hilly forests and along swampland past splendid lakes.
-There’ll be opportunities to pause along the way and take in the scent of pine and earth.
-You pass a memorial wood carving and inscribed stones, the marking for a mass Holocaust gravesite dating to 1941.
-Your footpath leads to Trakai, a lake resort with a fascinating past.
-This distinctive town straddles several lakes and was built and preserved by settlers of many different nationalities—Karaims, Tatars, Lithuanians, Russians, Jews, and Poles.
-In 1991, the region was designated as a National Historic Park.
-As you approach, you cross two footbridges and arrive in town via Lake Galvė.
-Cross a bridge to the stunning, red sandstone Trakai Island Castle, once the seat of the Grand Duchy of Lithuania.
+Your Baltic adventure begins with a 45-minute drive to the hamlet of Varnikai, where tranquil nature trails wind through peaceful forests and along serene bogs and lakes.
+Along the way, take in the earthy scent of pine and pause at a memorial of carved wood and inscribed stones marking a Holocaust mass gravesite dating to 1941.
+The trail leads to Trakai, a lake resort town with a rich and diverse history.
+Built and preserved by settlers of many nationalities—including Karaims, Tatars, Lithuanians, Russians, Jews, and Poles—Trakai was designated a National Historic Park in 1991.
+As you approach, you’ll cross two footbridges over Lake Galvė to reach the town, and then a final bridge to Trakai Island Castle, a red sandstone fortress that once served as the seat of the Grand Duchy of Lithuania.

 Included Meals: Breakfast, Lunch, Dinner

-At your breakfast this morning, be sure to try some of the local honey.
-Lithuania has a history of beekeeping and honey-making dating back to medieval times.
-The honeybee is not only a respected creature in Lithuania, but also a symbol of friendship.
+At breakfast this morning, be sure to try some of the local honey.
+Lithuania has a long tradition of beekeeping and honey-making that dates back to medieval times.
+The honeybee is not only a respected creature here, but also a national symbol of friendship.
 After breakfast, depart Vilnius for Kernavė, the medieval capital of the Grand Duchy of Lithuania.

-Today’s walk highlights some of Lithuania’s 800 hillforts, or piliakalniai, which are central to Lithuanian history and identity.
-Tribes built walls along the contours of these oval, table-top hills to optimize defense.
-Within the earth of these mounds, remains of ancient settlements and burials have been excavated.
-Many date back to the Bronze Age, and several have been associated to conflicts with the Teutonic Knights.
-The five hillforts in the city’s archaeological site are interesting as it’s rare to find so many concentrated in one location.
-Some of the hillforts can be accessed via stairways, and during your walk, you’ll have a chance to explore a few of them.
-As you explore the site, take in sweeping Neris River vistas.
+Today’s walk highlights some of Lithuania’s 800 hillforts, or piliakalniai, which are central to the nation’s history and identity.
+Ancient tribes constructed defensive walls along the contours of these oval, table-top hills to maximize protection.
+Within the earth of these mounds, archaeologists have discovered remains of settlements and burials, many dating to the Bronze Age.
+Some hillforts are also associated with historic conflicts against the Teutonic Knights.
+Kernavė’s archaeological site is particularly notable for its rare concentration of five hillforts.
+Several are accessible by stairway, and you’ll have the opportunity to explore a few and enjoy sweeping views of the Neris River.

-Today you will visit the winsome country homestead of Vida and Simas.
-Your hosts will prepare a hearty lunch with fresh seasonal ingredients harvested from their heritage-certified century-old gardens.
-And take time to sample their homemade herbal teas made from roses, lavender, and natural spring water.
+Later, visit the idyllic country homestead of Vida and Simas.
+Your gracious hosts will prepare a hearty lunch using fresh, seasonal ingredients from their heritage-certified, century-old gardens.
+Be sure to sample their homemade herbal teas made from rose, lavender, and spring water.

-Later, shuttle about two hours to the port of Klaipėda, once an important city of the Hanseatic League.
-During the drive, be sure to keep on the lookout for Lithuania’s national bird, the white stork.
-In the spring and summer months, these large birds migrate from Africa to breed and build their impressively sized stick nests atop buildings, trees, and telephone poles.
-Throughout the daytime the birds are commonly seen foraging for food in open farmlands.
+This afternoon, shuttle approximately two hours to the port city of Klaipėda, once an important member of the Hanseatic League.
+During the drive, keep an eye out for Lithuania’s national bird—the white stork.
+In spring and summer, these striking birds migrate from Africa to nest atop buildings, trees, and utility poles.
+You may also spot them foraging in open farmlands.

-Upon arrival to the hotel, you can join your guide for a brief walking tour.
-Dinner is on your own tonight.
-You may choose to stroll to one of the nearby restaurants or enjoy dinner at your hotel.
+Upon arrival at your hotel, you may join your leader for a brief walking tour.
+Dinner is on your own this evening—choose from one of the many nearby restaurants or dine at your hotel.

 Included Meals: Breakfast, Lunch